If you get an error message related to the form not being 'published', try another Browser or Computer.

-If your course satisfies an Area A (Critical Thinking and Communication) or Area E (Humanities) General Education requirement, we encourage you to plan to conduct assessments in Spring 2014, so that you are part of a college-wide collaborative assessment of these areas.
+If you assessed a class in Spring 2014 that satisfied an Area A (Critical Thinking and Communication) or Area E (Humanities) General Education requirement, please contribute your data as part of the college-wide collaborative assessment of these areas.

-The workgroups are currently developing rubrics and instructions for sample classes.
-To learn more, go to:
+The workgroups that created rubrics and instructions for sample classes: